Romania sentences hacker 'Guccifer' to jail

 Guccifer also broke into a private Yahoo email account of Romania's secret service chief George Maior, which his agency said had been used before for academic correspondence.

 "The aggrieved parties Corina Cretu and George Cristian Maior did not turn into civil claimants ...
-The defendant is obliged to pay 11,000 lei ($3,400)in legal fees to the state," the Bucharest court said on its website.
+The defendant is obliged to pay 11,000 lei (2,026 pounds) in legal fees to the state," the Bucharest court said on its website.
 It did not publish any details on his actions and said the sentence could be appealed.

 An official at the Romanian general prosecutor's office, who has knowledge of the case but who did not want to be named, told Reuters the office had no knowledge of any extradition request for Guccifer from the United States.